 If you have a patent application that has been allowed in another country, you may qualify to have your corresponding application in Australia examined quickly.

-The Global Patent Prosecution Highway (GPPH) is an agreement between 23 patent offices around the world and the Nordic Patent Institute.
+The Global Patent Prosecution Highway (GPPH) is an agreement between 23 patent offices around the world, the Nordic Patent Institute and the Visegrad Patent Institute (VPI).

 The patent offices in the following countries participate in the GPPH agreement: